 SUNDAY SCHOOL CLASSES

 Sunday school classes for adults are settings for study of the Bible, of modern day issues, and of Christian practices.
 Some classes have a rotation of teachers while others are subject-based and are taught by members of the class or outside guests.
-The Adult Sunday School Class often delves into specific issues such as Grace and Forgiveness through scripture and through inspiring videos.
-The Godly Play Class (which is on pause since the pandemic began), for children 3 to 7 years old, delves into the sacred seasons of Christianity, the meaning of rituals during the church service and teaches lessons from the Bible that develop Christian values.
-Sunday school classes meet at 9:45 am on Sunday morning.
+The Growing Christians Sunday School Class often delves into specific issues such as Grace and Forgiveness through scripture and through inspiring videos.
+The Godly Play Class (which is on pause since the pandemic began), for children 3 to 7 years old, delved into the sacred seasons of Christianity, the meaning of rituals during the church service and teaches lessons from the Bible that develop Christian values.

 THE CHANCEL CHOIR

 The Chancel Choir sings for almost every Worship Service throughout the church year.
 The Choir is for adults and for high school students who love to sing.
 No auditions are required for new interested singers: choir director, Ken Travis, said, ” Just love to sing and come with a smile and prayer in your heart.”